 I always recommend starting off with a free trial, even if you know you’re going to become a paid user.
 For one thing, you can only have one Shopify store at a time, so if you get far in the beginning and decide you want to just start from scratch, delete everything and start over without feeling like you wasted any money.

 While writing this review, Shopify was offering a 90-day free trial, which is incredible.
 But that’s in the throes of the novel coronavirus pandemic, so it’s certainly temporary.
-Still, it’s worth it to take advantage of whatever the free trial offer is, even if just the standard 14-day.
+Still, it’s worth it to take advantage of whatever the free trial offer is, even if just the standard 14-day free trial.

 Shopify Capital is a credit program for qualified businesses, which is another potential avenue for startups looking for some seed money to hit the ground running with advertising and beyond.
 It could be worth looking into.

 Do You Need to be a Licensed Business to Start a Shopify Store?

 Technically: no. You don’t have to be a licensed business to open your own Shopify Store.
 You would just need to pay taxes on any income by filing self-employment taxes, which require quarterly payments.

 However, I strongly recommend opening a licensed business as soon as possible, preferably before you sell your first product.
 You want to be protected from personal liability, and it has its tax advantages, especially important if you’re employed elsewhere and a Shopify store is a side hustle.

 Types of Online Stores on Shopify

 The type of online store you open on Shopify is pretty much limited to your imagination.
 Are you selling infrared saunas?
 Then maybe I’ll review you sometime soon!
 Are you delivering made-to-order prints or clothing?
 Are you selling food or drink?
 Accessories or crafts?
 Books, comics, novels, lit mags?